Eastern Sailplane Announces Retirement as U.S. Schleicher Representative

 From John Murray (LX).

-It has been two years now since I first flew the ClearNav when Chip Garner had to leave a contest unexpectedly and sort of handed me a pile of very beta looking hardware and said "Good Luck.
+It has been many years now since I first flew the ClearNav when Chip Garner had to leave a contest unexpectedly and sort of handed me a pile of very beta looking hardware and said "Good Luck.
 Please let us know what you think".
 Amazingly with no manual or printed words or Chip present, I started to figure it out while also winning New Castle that year.
 Since then there have been about 6 upgrades in software and three complete hardware revisions.
 Neilsen Kellerman (NK) is very serious about bringing out a serious soaring instrument and has expended tremendous resources to improve this product.
 There are many times I would have walked away saying "better is the enemy of good enough" but they have been brutal at taking a design which is really quite good and improving it further at great effort and cost.
 My hat is off to these guys.
 I think they will be deeply involved in US Soaring for many years to come.
 Not only are they supporting CN equipment but they have hired Gary Kammerer away from Cambridge (About 10 years experience with CAI all the way back to Vermont days) and he is supporting L-NAV and M-20/25 GPS which CAI has ceased doing.
 Neilsen Kellerman IS A CLASS ACT!
 They deserve our support.

 So what is "hidden"?
 Simply, it is everything you would need for flight setup and ground set up.
 That is also how the menus are presented.
 One very easily found "press Menu!" for things you need in flight.
 List of points, Mc, Bugs, water, Wind, map orientation, back light task issues map and screen options...
 The second menu is for things probably done on the ground.
 It is also simple.
 Press Menu then enter the first menu box "setup menu" this drops you into things like -pilot names, polar, special use airspace, Task directory, way points, flight recorder, tools.
 The point is that it makes a lot of sense.
 1- seldom do you need to change from main screen while flying.
 2- Press "menu" and you have the things you need once in a while while flying.
 Like bugs, water or find a point not on the screen on a complete alphabetic or dist list.
 3- Press menu and then locate setup icon and you go to things usually done on the ground. (like enter polar or change databases.)
 It does make sense, at least to me!